Annie Girardot: From the 1980s onwards: Fading stardom and comeback

 The 1980s were less kind, as her career floundered and parts dwindled.
 In 1983, she lost a fortune when Revue Et Corrigée, the musical show she put on and starred in at the Casino de Paris, flopped.
-She suffered from depression, but bounced back with several television series in France and Italy.
+In 1989, she published her autobiography Vivre d'aimer.
+She suffered from depression but bounced back with several television series in France and Italy.
 However, Girardot had a major comeback on the big screen playing a peasant wife in Claude Lelouch's Les Misérables (1995).
 The role won her a second César Award for Best Supporting Actress in 1996.
-Upon accepting the award, a joyous and tearful Girardot expressed her happiness that she had not been forgotten by the film industry in a speech that remained very famous.
+Upon accepting the award, a joyous and tearful Girardot expressed her happiness that she had not been forgotten by the film industry.
 In 1992, she was the Head of the Jury at the 42nd Berlin International Film Festival.

-She was awarded the César Award for Best Supporting Actress for her role in The Piano Teacher (2001).
-She collaborated with director Michael Haneke again, in Caché (2005).
+She was awarded the César Award for Best Supporting Actress for her role in Michael Hanekes' The Piano Teacher (2001).
+She collaborated with Haneke again in Caché (2005).

-On stage she had a triumph in 1974 with Madame Marguerite, which became her signature role that she reprised on numerous occasions until 2002.
-That year she was awarded the Molière Award for this role, along with an Honorary Molière Award for her entire stage career.

 Girardot is the highest ranked woman in the list of French stars who have appeared in the most movies that have attracted more than one million admissions in France since 1945, with 44 films.